-We evaluated our approach on two categories of service-oriented applications: (1) REST APIs with OpenAPI specifications and (2) enterprise Java applications without OpenAPI specifications.
-The first group includes four applications (Feature-Service, Genome Nexus, LanguageTool, and RestCountries) from the EvoMaster benchmark~\cite{emb}.
-The second group comprises three open-source Java applications (DayTrader~\cite{daytrader}, JPetStore~\cite{jpetstore}, and PetClinic~\cite{petclinic}) and one proprietary enterprise application.
-These three open-source applications were also analyzed in prior studies~\cite{pan2025aster, nitin2022cargo}, which examined six Java EE applications; we added three applications in our evaluation dataset after excluding those that could not be deployed or crashed frequently.
-Table~\ref{tb:dataset} shows the dataset characteristics.
+We evaluated our approach on two types of applications: (1) REST APIs with OpenAPI specifications and (2) enterprise Java applications without OpenAPI specifications.
+The first group includes four APIs from the EvoMaster benchmark—Feature-Service, Genome Nexus, LanguageTool, and RestCountries.
+The second group includes three open-source Java applications (DayTrader, JPetStore, and PetClinic) and one proprietary enterprise application (App-X).
+These open-source applications have been used in prior empirical evaluations~\cite{pan2025aster, nitin2022cargo}.
+Table~\ref{tb:dataset} summarizes the dataset.

-3pt \textit{Testing Tools.} We compare \tool with EvoMaster, a state-of-the-art white-box test generation tool~\cite{arcuri_evomaster_2018}.
-Although EvoMaster operates in white-box mode, it still requires an OpenAPI specification as input.
-As a result, our comparison is limited to applications for which OpenAPI specifications are available.
-For the remaining applications in our dataset, we evaluated several off-the-shelf specification generation tools (e.g., springdoc-openapi~\cite{springdoc}, SpringFox~\cite{springfox}); however, these tools consistently produced incomplete specifications and required substantial manual effort to make them usable with EvoMaster.
-In the case of EvoMaster, each application was executed for one hour using a randomly chosen seed.
-In white-box mode, EvoMaster attaches its own JVM agent to instrument the application under test, which is known to conflict with the JaCoCo agent~\cite{arcuri_survey}.
-Although EvoMaster also reports code coverage, its measurement approach differs from that of JaCoCo.
-To ensure a reliable comparison, we first used EvoMaster to generate tests for each application.
-We then executed those generated tests with the JaCoCo agent enabled, allowing us to collect consistent and comparable code-coverage data across all the applications.
+2pt \textit{Testing Tools.} We compared \tool with EvoMaster, a state-of-the-art white-box test-generation tool~\cite{arcuri_evomaster_2018}.
+Although EvoMaster uses white-box techniques, it still requires an OpenAPI specification, so our comparison with it is limited to the four applications with specifications.
+We tried to generate OpenAPI specifications for the other applications using popular specification-generation tools (e.g., springdoc-openapi~\cite{springdoc}, SpringFox~\cite{springfox}), but they produced incomplete specifications that would not work with EvoMaster without extensive manual effort.
+EvoMaster was run on each application for one hour.
+Because EvoMaster’s JVM agent conflicts with the JaCoCo agent~\cite{arcuri_survey}, we used EvoMaster to generate tests and then executed the tests with JaCoCo to obtain coverage information.